bhargavapranjali/MSEngage_PEERify/README.md

 * The MongoDB URI is provided in .env file currently for testing purpose.

 * Go to backend > index.js
-    * Set the time in line #41 to start the scheduler accordingly.
+    * Set the time in line #41 to start the scheduler (or send emails) accordingly.